Plant Patents: The Basics

-A design patent, meanwhile, is available to protect the unique appearance or design of a manufactured object.
-Please keep in mind that if a person wants to protect both the utility and the ornamentality of an object, he or she will need to file both a utility patent and a design patent.
+- Design patents protect the unique appearance or design of a manufactured object.
+Please remember that if a person wants to protect an object's utility and ornamental design, they must file a utility patent and a design patent.

-Regardless of the type of patent you're seeking to obtain, you must file a patent application with the United States Patent and Trademark Office (USPTO), the government body responsible for reviewing and determining if an invention or discovery is eligible for patent protection.
-If you would like more information related to this topic, as well as information about other types of intellectual property, you can visit FindLaw's Intellectual Property section.
+Regardless of the type of patent you seek, you must file a patent application with the United States Patent and Trademark Office (USPTO).
+The U.S. Patent and Trademark Office is the government body responsible for reviewing and determining if an invention or discovery is eligible for patent protection.
+This article will discuss the key things to know about plant patents.

 What Is a Plant Patent?

 First, plant patents are a form of intellectual property protection (IP protection) given to inventors who have created and asexually reproduced a distinct and new variety of plants.
 If you can reproduce your plant by means other than by seeds, such as cutting or grafting the plant, that's asexual reproduction.
 A plant patent requires asexual reproduction because it proves the applicant can duplicate the plant.

 The plant can't be a tuber-propagated plant (i.e., an Irish potato) or a plant found in an uncultivated state.
 This patent lasts for 20 years.
 It gives an inventor the right to exclude other people from asexually reproducing the plant, as well as using or selling the plant.

 Since there are two steps to "inventing" a plant — inventing or discovering a new and distinct plant and asexual reproduction of that plant — there is a possibility that more than one person is the inventor.
 Generally speaking, an inventor has contributed to either aspect of inventing a plant.
 But if an inventor directs that a service performs asexual reproduction, the people performing that service are not considered co-inventors.